Lytton wildfire: Criticism of response

 Nlaka'pamux Nation Tribal Council chair Chief Matt Pasco told media outlets that the provincial government and the Thompson-Nicola Regional District had failed to co-ordinate evacuations and resources with the First Nations threatened by the fire.
-When the government contacted Pasco, he said, it was about the health of cattle on his ranch, rather than of First Nations residents who had had to flee.
+When the government contacted Pasco, he said, it was about the health of cattle on his ranch, rather than of First Nations residents who were forced to flee.

-British Columbia Premier John Horgan had to answer criticism about the province's response to the crisis.
-First Nation leaders complained that the province hampered evacuation due to poor communications and by not providing sufficient support for evacuees.
+British Columbia Premier John Horgan had to answer criticism about his government's response to the crisis after First Nation leaders complained that the province hampered evacuation due to poor communications and by not providing sufficient support for evacuees.
 Chief Janet Webster of the Lytton First Nation said that the province should have immediately declared a state of emergency.

 First Nations objected to the resumption of railway service in the area due to speculation that a spark from a train caused the fire.
 They threatened a blockade of local rail lines.
 On July 5, Canadian Pacific Railway had resumed rail service through Lytton First Nation, but Canadian National Railway had not as its line was more heavily damaged by the fire.